Courrier des statistiques N6 - 2021

 Users themselves have evolved: their expertise in using data has increased, which has led the CNIS to seek to facilitate researchers’ access to micro-data.

 In view of changes in the ways official statistics are constructed, in particular the growth in the use of administrative data as well as other alternative modes of collection to surveys (private data, web scraping, etc.), the CNIS has extended the scope of its discussions to all statistical information systems, regardless of how they are compiled, so that users have as comprehensive a view as possible.
 More generally, given the increasing production of data outside the Official Statistical Service (by associations, by platforms, for non-statistical reporting, etc.), these producers may be invited to present their statistics, particularly on areas not covered by Official Statistics, in order to examine ways of making mutual progress.
-In the same spirit, it was also decided that the CNIS would play a role in the approval of “” from producers outside official statistics (Ouvrir dans un nouvel ongletCNIS, 2020b).
+In the same spirit, it was also decided that the CNIS would play a role in the approval of “Statistics of General Interest” from producers outside official statistics (Ouvrir dans un nouvel ongletCNIS, 2020b).
 Finally, the CNIS could also be called upon to document the use of the new “non-identifying statistical code” by the Official Statistical Service, which will facilitate the matching of sources, and it may eventually issue opinions to provide a framework for good practice in this area.

 The CNIS has also positioned itself with regard to the major technological trends, as soon as they involved issues for stakeholders in statistics.
 The use of administrative data was thus recommended in order to reduce the survey burden on the one hand, and on the other hand to make users benefit from the increased accuracy and the detail that it allows to be disseminated.
 In its time, the CNIS has also advocated for a switch to online surveys to make data collection faster and more efficient, as well as the general application of online dissemination to facilitate user access to statistical work.